Skip to main content

 from weaviate.agents.classes import ProgressMessage, StreamedTokens

-for output in qa.stream(
+for output in qa.ask_stream(

 query,